almossawi/badarguments/extras/content/posts/main/index.md

 A demonstrably objective fact is presented as a point of view.

+In a revision to a GCSE (high school) textbook, the line

+"[I]nternational law states that a country cannot annex or indefinitely occupy territory gained by force."

+is revised to read

+"**Some argue** that international law states that a country cannot annex or indefinitely occupy territory gained by force."

+It's not like international law is some scribbles on a scrap of paper, tucked away in some hippie's nightstand.

 **Politically neutral**.
 A San Francisco-based non-profit known for its prolific edits to American K-12 textbooks writes in one of its comments on a high school world history textbook

 "The term 'occupied' is a politicized term inappropriate for a public school text.
 The text should remove it in order to be **politically neutral**."